 3-B. Restricted (fee-based) full-text online databases

-"guitar").
+Here are some good prospects for full-text searches of terms like "guitar" and "guitarist" (with approximate numbers of retrievals of the term "guitar").
 There are no embedded links below, because one can't use these databases freely.
 The computer on which a search is conducted must be recognized by its location (IP address) as being authorized:

 The American Periodicals Series, 1740-1900, comprising general interest magazines published in the USA, such as The Family Magazine; or, Monthly Abstract of General Knowledge (New York, 1833-1841).
 Surprisingly rich retrievals! ("guitar" = 12,783 documents; "guitarist" = 179)